jennybc/happy-git-with-r/render-r-script-demo.md

-R scripts can be rendered\!
+R scripts can be rendered!
 ================
 Jenny Bryan
 April 1, 2014